zchee/neovim-wiki/Following-HEAD.md

 ------------

+### 2017/05/08

+Lua support ([#4411][4411]) has been merged.
+This means that Lua is always available for scripting, but also means that nvim now requires either Lua or LuaJIT at runtime.
+LuaJIT is the default, but one can build against Lua instead by passing `-DPREFER_LUA=ON` to cmake.

 ### 2017/04/03

 Default 'mouse' setting changed from `mouse=a` to `mouse=` (empty).
 This will change again in the future after `mouse=a` is improved to make 80% of users happy.
 To continue using mouse, add this to your init.vim: